JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

 Diagnostic Files
 ^^^^^^^^^^^^^^^^

-At this point, the diagnostic file type and data organization are not settled.
+At this point, we are actively investigating the best option for the diagnostic file type and data organization in IODA.
 We are using the same data organization as the IODA input file which currently is a netcdf file.
 As the requirements for downstream diagnostic tools get clarified, the file type and data organization are subject to change.